onaio/js-tools/packages/session-reducer/README.md

 - `isAuthenticated`: check if the current user is logged in
 - `getUser`: get the logged in user
 - `getExtraData`: get the extra data object
+- `getApiToken`: get the api token of logged in user
+- `getAccessToken`: get access token of logged in user
+- `getOauthProviderState`: get the oauth provider state

 ### Sample code to use these selectors